TimonPasslick/tilang/docs/type system.md

 Unnamed objects are subtypes of another unnamed object if they **implement at least all of its fields** and if all these fields are **subtypes of the other fields**.

 A function is a subtype of another function if its argument type is a **supertype of the other argument type** and if its return type is a **subtype of the other return type** and if it **doesn't do IO or access static variables when the other function doesn't**.

+### Inheritance

+If you want to inherit from a type `T`, `T & YourStructuralObjectType` comes close.
+The only difference to the inheritance you know from other languages is that the "inherited" type is structural and you probably don't want that.
+So there's special syntax that makes the inherited type nominal and looks more like typical inheritance syntax, without the weird ampersand.

 ## Mutable run-time types